cdb227/bm3_forced_barotropic/README.md

-# bm3_forced_barotropic READ ME
+# bm3_forced_barotropic README

 ## 1. Introduction
 The purpose of this project is to create an atmosphere toy model to solve the forced barotropic vorticity equations and apply this model within the context of ensemble forecasts.
 It has several different settings which can be modified, such as using linear or nonlinear dynamics, different forcing scenarios, the number of ensemble members and how the initial conditions are perturbed.
 One of the mains goals of this project is to explore how different forcing scenarios or ensemble initialisations can lead to bimodality in ensemble forecasts.

 ## 2. Model Dynamics
 To spatially solve for vorticity, we're using spherical harmonics through the **spharm** Python package.
-One disadvantage of spectral methods is the presence of Gibbs osciallations, which are apparent in the topography field.
+One disadvantage of spectral methods is the presence of Gibbs osciallations, which are apparent in the case of rapidly changing vorticity fields.
 The integration scheme is RK4.

 The linearized, forced barotropic vorticity equation we are solving for can be written as follows:
 $$\frac{\partial\zeta '}{\partial t}= - \bar{u}\frac{\partial\zeta '}{\partial x} - v'\gamma - r_s\zeta' + F_\zeta $$